CraftAcademyLabs/ca_course/week7/bmi_calculator_react/02_bmi_calculator_react_e2e.md

 ```
 ## Your first tests

-Now it is time that we write our first test, wich is going to be the scenario of calculating the BMI.
-The test that you are now going to see has the imperial method already implmented.
+Now it is time that we write our first test, which is going to be the scenario of calculating the BMI.
+The test that you are now going to see has the imperial method already implemented.
 It could be that you have also implemented the imperial method but in a different way because we gave you free hands with that feature.

 This is just our example that works with our implementation.
 We encourage you to update this test so it works for your implementation.